aseovic/npm-maven-plugin/README.md

-All other tools should be listed in `devDependencies` section of `package.json` so they can be installed into the local `node_modules` (and `node_modules/.bin`) by simply doing `npm install`.
+All other tools should be listed in `devDependencies` section of `package.json` so they can be installed into the local `node_modules` (and `node_modules/.bin`) by simply doing `npm install` (possibly via Maven, as the example below demonstrates).

 # Usage

-In order to leverage `npm-maven-plugin`, you need to create `pom.xml` in the root directory of the project (the same place where the existing `package.json` file is).
+In order to leverage `npm-maven-plugin`, you need to create `pom.xml` in the root directory of the project (right next to the existing `package.json` file).

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>